Things To Learn About Ship Enclosed Space Entry

 All ocean-going vessels are meant to have enclosed spaces, which all individuals on board most know and keep the rules behind them.
 This is because of the high risk of life loss in case of entering those areas without proper safety precautions.

-It is very unfortunate that some officers ( both experienced and none) who have obtained a certificate of competency does not have the fully understanding about enclose space.
+It is very unfortunate that some officers ( both experienced and none) who have obtained a certificate of competency does not have the full understanding about enclose space.

-Some seafarers who work on board cargo ships ( eg. Container, Ro-Ro, bulk carrier, etc) use to think .. it’s only onboard tanker ships required more knowledge about enclose space.
-The answer is NO. I would like to tell you a story about an INTERVIEW, held by Mr George with second mate who was seeking for chief mate promotion.
+Some seafarers who work on board cargo ships ( eg. Container, Ro-Ro, bulk carrier, etc) use to think… it’s only onboard tanker ships required more knowledge about enclose space.
+The answer is NO. I would like to tell you a story about an INTERVIEW, held by Mr. George with the second mate who was seeking for chief mate promotion.

 “It was a beautiful morning back in 2008 when he (Mr George) was due to interview a second mate who was requesting to be promoted to chief mate.
 He had the required time in rank as per ABC policy as well as pretty good appraisals from his senior officers.

 After a brief introduction, he asked the second mate if he felt ready to take over the duties of a chief mate on board one of their tanker vessel.
 His reply was “Yes, of course I am.
 I know everything”.

 The crewing manager opened their Safety Management System (SMS) and questioned him on what his duties would be if he was promoted to chief mate.

 According to the crewing manager, the 2nd mate recognised about 50% of the duties that he would be expected to perform.
 Since the second mate apparently had performed well enough on board to obtain positive promotion appraisals,the crewing manager continue digging more further, to be much more sure of the second mate.

 Here is a script of their interview conversation ;

 Crewing manager: Could you please let me know the definition of what is an enclosed space?